xianxx17/my-youtube-mcp-server/README.md

 ### Prompts

 - `video-analysis` - Generate an analysis of a YouTube video
-- `transcript-summary` - Generate a summary of a video based on its transcript
+- `transcript-summary` - Generate a summary of a video based on its transcript with customizable length and keywords extraction
+- `segment-by-segment-analysis` - Provide detailed breakdown of content by analyzing each segment of the video

 ## Examples